Blinkered workshops in USA

-Patricia Byrne will travel to Seattle in May to do Blinkered workshops on suicide awareness.
-Blinkered premiered last year and has since had a very successful seven-week theatrical tour of Ireland.
+Patricia Byrne travelled to Seattle in May 2017 to do Blinkered workshops on suicide awareness.
+Blinkered premiered in 2016 with a tour of schools in the North West, and in 2017 had a very successful seven-week theatrical tour of Ireland.

 The play tells the story of Ryan, a young man dealing desperately with feelings of isolation, frustration and loneliness and his overwhelming thoughts of taking his own life.
 He is surrounded in some scenes by his family who initially have no idea how he is feeling.
 When he is alone in his room, speaking directly to the audience, he delivers a heart-breaking monologue of a young man on the brink.